-Totem poles are a collection of crests.
-They are usually carved from a red cedar tree by Pacific Northwest Indigenous Peoples.
-These crests can be human, animal, or supernatural forms.
-They often tell the history of a family or an event.
-Many longhouses have house posts.
-They support the main beams of the building.
-Other longhouses have a frontal pole.
-These poles are located at the main entrance.
+Totem poles are a collection of crests usually carved from a red cedar tree by Pacific Northwest Indigenous Peoples.
+These crests can be human, animal, or supernatural forms and often tell the history of a family or an event.
+Many longhouses have house posts, which support the main beams of the building.
+Other longhouses have a frontal pole, which is located at the main entrance.

-Raising a totem pole is a ceremonial event.
-The ceremony is hosted by a chief and often includes a feast or potlatch.
-Hosting this event is a sign of wealth in many Pacific Northwest Indigenous cultures because food and sometimes gifts are provided to the guests.
-During the ceremony many gifts are given to the master carver and their assistants as well.
-The gifts are given to acknowledge their hard work and skill.
+Raising a totem pole is a ceremonial event hosted by a chief that often includes a feast or potlatch.
+Hosting this event is a sign of wealth in many Pacific Northwest Indigenous cultures as food and sometimes gifts are provided to the guests.
+During the ceremony many gifts are given to the master carver and their assistants to acknowledge their hard work and skill.

 Before a tree is harvested for a totem pole it is honoured.
 Members of the community show gratitude and respect for the tree with a spiritual ceremony.
-When a carved totem pole falls or begins to decay, it is left untouched because it is a natural part of a totem pole's life cycle.
+When a carved totem pole falls or begins to decay it is left untouched because it is a natural part of a totem pole's life cycle.
 The tree will return to the Earth and provide nutrients and shelter for many other forms of life.

-artifact: a tool or other object that was made a very long time ago crest: a design used as a symbol repatriation: the act or process of restoring or returning someone or something to its country of origin, allegiance, or citizenship
+repatriation: the act or process of restoring or returning someone or something to its country of origin, allegiance, or citizenship